"Rapid innovation and growth in renewable energy", a talk by MIT's Jessica Trancik

 MBA students are preoccupied with doing well.
 We pull all-nighters for the highest marks, to land the best internships, to get the biggest salary upon graduation.
 Rarely do we take enough time to assess the impact of our actions.
 Yes, working harder may raise our marks but, beyond that, what is it all for?

-The 2014 SEI Impact Internship Program is now accepting student applications.
-For more details, click here.
+The 2014 SEI Impact Internship Program call for applications is now closed.

 Championing Social Entrepreneurship